-State-of-the-art lighting and sound (specs here for all the nerds), formidable yet still intimate capacity (2,750), home to the longest=running music series in television history (KLRU-TV/PBS’s Austin City Limits) and a larger-than-life statue of Willie Nelson to greet you at the door…Yep, with every show sounding crisp, looking spectacular and feeling epic, it’s pretty much the Holy Grail of ATX indoor concert venues.
-The only major pain is parking, as it’s smack in the middle of the highly populated 2nd Street District, right next to the swanky W Austin Hotel and Residences.
+A larger-than-life statue of Willie Nelson lords over the home of the longest-running music series in television history (KLRU-TV/PBS’s Austin City Limits).
+With state-of-the-art lighting and sound, and a formidable capacity (2,750 seats), every show at the Moody Theater sounds crisp, looks spectacular, and feels epic.
+The only major pain is parking, as it’s smack in the middle of the highly populated 2nd Street District.
 But a few bucks for a meter or rideshare is a small price to pay for a consistently premium live music experience.

-There are myriad reasons why Stubb’s is the go-to best venue in town.
-The 1,800-capacity spot is nestled in the heart of the Red River District, which makes pre- and after-partying a cinch; the outdoor amphitheater features impeccable sound and light displays, plus clear sightlines from almost anywhere on the natural, gradual incline leading up from the stage; and—huge bonus—you can always enjoy barbecue treats like a chopped beef sandwich or jalapeño brisket taco while soaking up world-class concerts.
-Barbecue + live music FTW.
+There are myriad reasons why Stubb’s is one of the best venues in town.
+The 1,800-capacity spot is nestled in the heart of the Red River District, which makes pre- and after-partying a cinch; the outdoor amphitheater features impeccable sound and light displays, plus clear sightlines from almost anywhere on the natural, gradual incline leading up from the stage; and—huge bonus—you can always enjoy barbecue treats like a chopped beef sandwich or brisket platter while soaking up world-class concerts.

-Located in an inconspicuous upstairs room just above Bat Bar and the brand new Voodoo Doughnut storefront, the Parish is widely regarded as the city’s best venue for sound.
-While technically found amid the hustle and bustle of “Dirty” 6th Street, the 450-capacity top-floor feels like an intimate safe-haven (especially during the insanity of SXSW) with its cozy, wood-floor interior and tiny, just-below-waist-high stage that features all types of musicians.
+Located in an inconspicuous upstairs room just above Bat Bar and the Voodoo Doughnut storefront, the Parish is widely regarded as the city’s best venue for sound.
+Despite its location amidst the hustle of 6th Street, the 450-capacity upper floor feels like an intimate safe-haven with its cozy, wood-floor interior and tiny, just-below-waist-high stage that features all types of musicians.
 The only downside comes during sold-out shows—since it’s all general admission, you’ve gotta arrive early to snag the best sightlines.

-Into kitschy spaces and trippy lightshows?
-You’ll wanna make sure to check in regularly on the varied events at Empire Control Room and Garage.
-With everything from first Fridays of the month with Body Rock ATX—one of the livest hip-hop parties in town—to concerts of all sorts on one of three stages (one of them is inside, another is a repurposed auto garage) on almost any given night of the week, its no wonder Empire has become one of the most popular live music spaces over the past few years.
-Come for the live music, and stay for the bonus DJ-fueled dance parties on the patio.
-Or just to bug out on the wild projections covering the indoor control room stage—it’s no wonder the venue just snagged the honor for Best Club Lighting at the annual Austin Music Awards.
+If kitschy spaces and trippy light shows are your thing, check out the varied events at Empire Control Room and Garage.
+With concerts of all sorts on one of three stages (one of them inside, another a repurposed auto garage) on almost any given night of the week, it’s no wonder Empire has become one of the most popular live music spaces over the past few years.
+Come for the live music, and stay for the DJ-fueled dance parties on the patio.